fauna/fauna-shell/README.md

 # Development

 All above commands starts with `fauna`, but you are able to run them this way after installation of the fauna-shell package.
 During development, you might want to test your changes without installing the package every single time.
 To do so, you can run commands like this:

 ```
-# don't forget to install dependencies for your fauna-shell project
-npm install
+yarn install

-# run a command you need
-./bin/run cloud-login
+./bin/dev cloud-login
-./bin/run import
+./bin/dev eval
 ```